vimoxshah/python-scripts/README.md

 ### month_competition.py

-* It will give you the details of all the competition which are coming in next 8 days on [Hackerrank](https://www.hackerrank.com/calendar/feed.rss) Platform.this also can be scheduled and send email every day to your friends who are interested in coding.
+* It will give you the details of all the competition which are coming in next 8 days from [Hackerrank's calendar](https://www.hackerrank.com/calendar/feed.rss) Platform.this also can be scheduled and send email every day to your friends who are interested in coding.

 ### geeks_pyj.py